Users will love you for itInnerview: Help the world make progress

 Why User Research Planning Matters

 Planning user research helps ensure that the study addresses the right questions and uses the best methods to get useful data.
-Without a clear plan, research can become unfocused, waste time, or miss important insights.
+Without a clear plan, research can become unfocused, waste time, or miss important user insights.

 How User Research Planning Works